vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-azure.md

 ```
 <!-- cSpell:enable -->

+**NOTE:** Please be aware, that because of permission issues, you will need to logout/login to the Bootstrap machine between the installation of Docker and the Download and Install of the Tanzu components.
+Example script files can be found [here](./resources/tko-on-azure/bootstrapsetup.sh) and [here](./resources/tko-on-azure/bootstraptanzu.sh) if you would like to start here rather than doing a copy/paste.

 ### Deployment (TKG)
 The last piece of a TKG deployment is to leverage the installed Tanzu CLI to deploy both a Management Cluster and Workload Cluster into the deployed Azure infrastructure that was deployed at the beginning.
 To make this possible, you will need to have a YAML config file that tells the CLI where the clusters will be deployed with respect to your Azure infrastructure.
 A minimal config file can be seen below based on the default values used in the ARM template.
+However, a complete example config file with all available values for an Azure deployment can be downloaded from [here](./resources/tko-on-azure/ex-config.yaml)

 <!-- cSpell:disable -->
 ```bash